Mean Girls: Soundtrack

-Songs heard in the film but not on the soundtrack include the single "Pass That Dutch" by Missy Elliott, "Naughty Girl" by Beyoncé, "Beautiful" by Christina Aguilera, "Fire" by Joe Budden featuring Busta Rhymes, "At Seventeen" by Janis Ian, and "Halcyon + On + On" by Orbital, "Put 'Em Up" by N.O.R.E featuring Pharrell Williams, "Oh Yeah" / "Run" by Gabriel Rene and "Love's Theme" by the Love Unlimited Orchestra and "Jingle Bell Rock".

-Rolfe Kent wrote the film's orchestral score, which was orchestrated by Tony Blondal.
-The score features taiko drums and a full orchestra.

 Home media

-Mean Girls was released on VHS and DVD in North America on September 21, 2004, five months after it opened in theaters.
-It was released in a widescreen special collector's edition and a fullscreen collector's edition, both including several deleted scenes, a blooper reel, three T.V. spots, the theatrical trailer, previews and three featurettes.
+Mean Girls was released on VHS and DVD in North America on September 21, 2004, five months after its theatrical release.
+It was released in a special collector's edition, in both its original 1.77:1 widescreen aspect ratio and a 1.33:1 fullscreen crop, including several deleted scenes, a blooper reel, three TV spots, the theatrical trailer, previews, and three featurettes.
 A Blu-ray version of the film was released on April 14, 2009.
-The film was later re-released on a 15th anniversary Blu-Ray in 2019.
+The film was later re-released on a 15th-anniversary Blu-ray in 2019.
 A limited SteelBook edition of the film was released in September 2022.
+It was released on 4K Ultra HD Blu-ray for the first time on April 30, 2024, in commemoration of the film's 20th anniversary along with the release of the 2024 film.

 Reception

-Box-office
+Box office

 In its opening weekend, Mean Girls grossed $24.4 million from 3,159 screens at 2,839 theaters in the United States, ranking number one at the box office and averaging $8,606 per venue.
-The film closed on September 9, 2004, grossing $86.1 million domestically and $43 million internationally for a total worldwide gross of $129 million.
+The film closed on September 9, 2004, grossing $86.1 million domestically and $44.4 million internationally for a total worldwide gross of $130.5 million.
 Paramount said the audience was 75% female, and 50% was under the age of 18.
 Over 90% of moviegoers rated the picture either "excellent" or "very good", and positive notices remained strong even outside the target demographic; ratings were over 80% positive from men in their thirties.